9

-Evolution of the Arabic digit
+Evolution of the Hindu–Arabic digit

-In the beginning, various Indians wrote a digit 9 similar in shape to the modern closing question mark without the bottom dot.
+Circa 300 BC, as part of the Brahmi numerals, various Indians wrote a digit 9 similar in shape to the modern closing question mark without the bottom dot.
 The Kshatrapa, Andhra and Gupta started curving the bottom vertical line coming up with a -look-alike.
+How the numbers got to their Gupta form is open to considerable debate.
 The Nagari continued the bottom stroke to make a circle and enclose the 3-look-alike, in much the same way that the sign @ encircles a lowercase a.
 As time went on, the enclosing circle became bigger and its line continued beyond the circle downwards, as the 3-look-alike became smaller.
 Soon, all that was left of the 3-look-alike was a squiggle.
 The Arabs simply connected that squiggle to the downward stroke at the middle and subsequent European change was purely cosmetic.